 We drop in on telehealth video sessions with Dr Taylor’s patients and see them navigate the challenges of COVID-19.
-We hold our breaths listening to Dr Taylor’s eloquent and unstinting views on white entitlement and misogyny, marvel at her political activism, and cringe every time she falls into self-imposed traps and dysfunctional behavior.
+We hold our breaths as Dr Taylor reveals her eloquent and unstinting views on white entitlement and misogyny.
+We marvel at her political activism, and we cringe every time she falls into self-imposed traps and dysfunctional behavior.
 Actor Liza Colon-Zayas is outstanding as Rita, Dr Taylor’s friend and AA sponsor, whose piercing insights and fierce love will move you to tears.

 OK then.
 Time for me to get back to eavesdropping on Eladio, Laila, and Colin’s juicy sessions.